DOMESTIC VIOLENCE IN SOUTH AFRICA

-PROCEDURE FOR THE LOSS OF A WARRANT OF ARREST
+PROCEDURE WHERE THE WARRANT OF ARREST IS LOST

-Where the complainant has lost the warrant of arrest or the warrant hags been executed and cancelled, the clerk of the court is required to issue the complainant with a further warrant of arrest.
+Where the complainant has lost the warrant of arrest the clerk of the court is required to issue the complainant with another warrant of arrest.

-PROCEDURE WHERE THERE HAS BEEN A VIOLATION OF THE ORDER
+PROCEDURE WHERE THERE HAS BEEN A VIOLATION OF THE COURT ORDER

 Where the respondent has violated the terms of the court order, the complainant will be required to go to the nearest police station, to advise the police of this and to hand over to them an affidavit with the warrant of arrest for their execution of the warrant.
 The procedure that the police are required to follow where there has been a violation of the Court Order is set out in the Act.